 For instance, if your daughter has just started her primary education, you have around 12 years to amass roughly Rs 30 lakh.
 The assumption of Rs 30 lakh college fees is based on the rate at which they have increased in recent years.

-This is why investing is betterthan merely saving money.
+This is why investing is better than merely saving money.
 Keeping aside Rs 30 lakh in a locker or a savings account is an option.
 But, investment provides high returns.
-That ways, you put in comparatively lesseramount of cash to meet your financial target.
+Those ways, you put in a comparatively lesser amount of cash to meet your financial target.
 Investment, unlike stashing the money in your house, helps your money grow.

 Invest to keep up with the changing system

 Higher education has one of the highest inflation rates in the country, according to experts.
 This means you have to invest to keep up with rapid changes in the economy.

 Indians have traditionally saved their money in fixed deposits (FDs) and savings account.
 But, the financial world has evolved.
 There are several other investment options that now provide higher returns.